 WHERE c1 > 1000;

-The PUSH_LIMIT hint allows the optimizer to push down (or apply) the LIMIT clause (which limits the number of returned rows) to the inner side of a join query, such as an outer join or a Cartesian product.
-This can significantly improve the efficiency of paging queries.
-The NO_PUSH_LIMIT hint is the reverse operation of this hint.
+The PUSH_LIMIT hint is used when handling paginated data.
+It allows the optimizer to push down (lower) the LIMIT clause (which restricts the number of returned rows) into the inner part of a join query, such as an outer join or a Cartesian product, significantly improving the efficiency of paginated queries.
+Its opposite is the NO_PUSH_LIMIT hint.

 Syntax